Leeds is an adult male prison in the Armley area of Leeds, West Yorkshire.

 Book and plan your visit to Leeds

-Leeds is now offering limited visits for family and friends in line with coronavirus restrictions.
+Leeds prison is now offering visits for family, friends and significant others, in line with stage 3 of the National Framework for Prisons.

 To visit someone in Leeds you must: